Buying a Home in a New York City New Development Vs. Old: Which is Better?

 Like a newly minted penny, a new-development condo is similarly magnetic.

-And when a buyer moves into a unit, he or she becomes an owner to some of the latest and greatest the real estate market has to offer.
+And when a buyer moves into a unit, they become an owner of some of the latest and greatest the real estate market has to offer.

 Or do they?